High Bill Tips

 Employ Some Energy Efficiency Measures

 If your electricity bills track up and down with peak heating and cooling months, an investment in insulation may offer long term payback.
 Another way to keep HVAC generated air inside is to invest in a little caulking and sealing air leaks around windows and doors.
 A well maintained HVAC system also saves money in the long run, as it runs much more efficiently, so annual inspections and tune-ups are always recommended.
 The investment in efficiency measures now can help you start saving on your energy bill immediately, and will pay for themselves many times over.
-And luckily for WCEC members, there is a rebate program that can earn them case credits for specific actions.
-Details can be found online at WCEC.org, under member service and Great Rebates, or by calling the office.

 What To Do If You Do Receive A Higher Than Normal Bill